 Next, craft the content.

 Start with the end in mind.
-If your goal is to get the attention of a big brand you’d like to work with for example, think about a post you can write about your experience with one of their products.
+For example, if your goal is to get the attention of a big brand you’d like to work with, think about a post you can write about your experience with one of their products.

 If your goal is to grow your list, think of a topic that’s complimentary to your opt-in offer freebie.
-Write the content and then transition into an invitation to join your list and download the free report.
+Write the content and then transition into an invitation to join your list and download the freebie.

 How goal setting helps you to build a better blog.